Eudorajab1/websaw-awesome/README.md

 Once Websaw is installed you can download the .zip file and unzip it into your websaw/apps folder.

+Alternatively you can select only the apps/examples you are insterested in and copy them into your /apps folder.

 ```
 Note :